Matthew Jenkins, D.V.M.

 Dr. Jenkins developed a new anesthetic combination for cats, and the results were published in Modern Veterinary Practice, February 1972 edition.
 This drug is currently being used in many different countries.

 In 1970, Matthew appeared before the National American Veterinary Medical Association and was responsible for resolutions which resulted in the dismissal of any state that practiced discrimination against minority veterinarians by excluding them from membership in the American Veterinary Medical Association (AVMA).
 He also introduced resolutions which resulted in placing African Americans in positions of authority within the AVMA, including the establishment of a program for the recruitment of minority students.

-Matthew and his wife Roberta founded Saroe Imports (an import/export company) in 1970 and later in 1974, created SOD Enterprises, Inc. a highly successful real estate investment and property management firm with businesses in eight states.
-In 1979, Dr. Jenkins retired from veterinary medicine to devote full time to SOD Enterprises as its President and CEO.
+Matthew and his wife Roberta founded Saroe Imports (an import/export company) in 1970 and later in 1974, created SDD Enterprises, Inc. a highly successful real estate investment and property management firm with businesses in eight states.
+In 1979, Dr. Jenkins retired from veterinary medicine to devote full time to SDD Enterprises as its President and CEO.
 In 1996, Dr. Jenkins appointed Dexter Jenkins as his successor and President of the Company.
-He currently serves as Chairman for SOD Enterprises.
+He currently serves as Chairman for SDD Enterprises.

 Matthew has served on the boards of numerous community and business organizations including:

 - Compton Community College, Trustee and Board President